top-on/llmask/README.md

 ## Roadmap
 * support transformations from and into text files
+* measure success of obfuscation
-* measure success of obfuscation (e.g. check with GPTZero if suspected author is an LLM)
+  * measure success of anonymzation with de-anonymization tools (e.g. `faststylometry`)
+  * check with GPTZero if suspected author is an LLM